Modeling still matters: a surprising instance of catastrophic floating point errors in mathematical biology and numerical methods for ODEs: Modeling the inheritance of genes

 where $g(c_\mathrm{sum})\geq 0$ is a growth function for the whole population $c_\mathrm{sum}=c_1+c_2+c_3$.

 In model \eqref{eq:compartments}, all genotypes have the same growth rate.
-The factor $1/c_\mathrm{sum}^2$ equalizes the influence of the mixing on the growth of the total population as
+The factor $1/c_\mathrm{sum}^2$ normalizes the equations such that the overall growth is a function of the total population $c_\mathrm{sum}$,

 resulting in $c_\mathrm{sum}' = g(c_\mathrm{sum})$.
-Other dynamics of the compartments like mutation, mortality, or fitness are not regarded here, but for example in \cite{langemann2012multi, britton_essential_2003, allen_mathematical_2019}.
+Other dynamics of the compartments like mutation, mortality, or fitness are not regarded here, but for example in Langemann, Richter and Vollrath \cite{langemann2012multi}, Britton \cite{britton_essential_2003}, and Allen and McAvoy\cite{allen_mathematical_2019}.
 Those variations of models include for example the assumption of genotype-specific growth rates depending on the fitness which effects the assumptions in \eqref{eq:compartments}.

-The equations in system \eqref{eq:compartments} can be written as well in a matrix vector formalism using $c=(c_1, c_2, c_3)^T$ and the inheritance matrices
+The equations in system \eqref{eq:compartments} can be written as well in a matrix vector formalism \cite{langemann2012multi} using $c=(c_1, c_2, c_3)^T$ and the inheritance matrices

 with $W_1 +W_2 + W_3= \mathbbm{1}_{3 \times 3}$ (the matrix in $\mathbb{R}^{3 \times 3}$ with all entries equal to unity).
 Then

 gives system \eqref{eq:compartments}.